 Caltrans, Amtrak, and CCJPA have created a program of periodic overhauls to the existing fleet that will result in improved performance.
 The main engines of the original fleet of F59 Locomotives were rebuilt and upgraded from 2011-2015 to exceed current EPA TIER II emissions standards.
-All locomotives are now equipped with a digital security camera system to improve safety and security.
+All locomotives are now equipped with inward and outward facing cameras to improve safety and security.
 In addition, 14 California Cab Cars have been converted to Cab/Baggage/Bike cars similar to the five newer Surfliner Cabs, to provide greater baggage storage and 13 more bike racks.